BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 The same logic applies in the acoustic domain---particularly in *live programming* (e.g., in SuperCollider or TidalCycles), where code is written and executed in real time as part of a musical performance.
 One of the most fascinating features of live coding is that it exposes the process.
 When something goes wrong---a glitch, a syntax error, a crash---the illusion of seamless performance collapses.
-Suddenly, **the medium reveals itself**: the medium hidden behind its functioning form becomes visible and the artist can be observed as a struggling resistence against failure.
+Suddenly, **the medium reveals itself**: the medium hidden behind its functioning form becomes visible and the artist can be observed as a struggling resistance against failure.

 >Here, the difference between form and medium becomes palpable.